Updated 18 December 2015

 10. Store multiple backups of a hosting service on any shared hosting server.
 Backup archives created by a server’s backup tools are designed to be downloaded off the server for maintaining offsite backups.
 Making backups that contain other backup archives can cause heavy load on the storage arrays and is strictly forbidden.
 Any hosting services found to have multiple backups on the server may have them removed without prior notification.

 6.4.2 Inodes – Every file hosted on Crucial servers uses 1 inode and accounts considered to be using an excessive number of inodes on shared or reseller servers will be required to upgrade their hosting service or remove some of the files from their hosting service.
-For shared and reseller hosting services an inode count of 200,000 or more is considered excessive and is generally the result of issues within a web application or a web application configuration that is not appropriate for a shared hosting environment.
+For shared and reseller hosting services an inode count of 250,000 or more is considered excessive and is generally the result of issues within a web application or a web application configuration that is not appropriate for a shared hosting environment.
+We recommend maintaining less than 100,000 inodes per account for optimal performance.
+For VPS hosting an inode count of 4,000,000 or more is considered excessive.

 6.4.3 Bandwidth / Data Transfer Monitoring – Bandwidth / Data Transfer is monitored in a variety of ways across our range of services as outlined below: